wshackle/aprs-framework/README.md

 To get to this view:

   1. Check the box in the menu for Startup -> Database Setup (if not already checked).
-  2. Select Database Seup from the Window menu.
+  2. Select Database Setup from the Window menu.

 Several other modules need to connect to a database to store/retrieve information